temenostech/temenos-platform-documentation/docfx_project/home/techguides/factories.md

 ## Test Configuration
 The Test Configuration consists in in-build service tasks and is used to  trigger tests for a given factory-run, trigger export of application logs.

+Depending on you organisation settings, you may/ may not have a Default Workflow or the option to select from a list of workflows defined by the users from your organisation.
+During this phase, you have to fill in the Workflow steps - a sample which displays the steps (in that exact sequence) that are executed by the selected workflow.
 Assuming that you select the Default Workflow, you need to fill in the following fields: